cmarangon/m4_terraform/readme.md

 * Add the project images to ECR
 * Create the containers in the EC2
 * Make the containers available
+* Analyse the [AWS Fargate](https://aws.amazon.com/pt/fargate/) with Terraform (as it is a serverless solution, it can simplify the provision in AWS for this case).
+It can be considred an error by starting to provision everything related to network (VPC, subnets, route table, internet gateway, security group) before do a better research related to AWS Fargate.

 **Advantages:**
 + Terraform can also provide an extensive range of services for AWS (the whole infrastructure can be configured for AWS)